Election-Tech-Initiative/ElectionGuard-SDK-Specification/Benaloh-Specification.tex.md

 g^(P_i (l) )  mod p=∏_(j=0)^(k-1)▒(K_(i,j) )^(l^j )  mod p.
 Trustees should report having confirmed this computation.
 If the recipient trustee T_l reports not receiving a suitable value P_i (l), it becomes incumbent on the sending trustee T_i to publish this P_i (l) together with the nonce r_(i,l) it used to encrypt P_i (l) under the public key K_l of recipient trustee T_l.
 If trustee T_i fails to produce a suitable P_i (l) and nonce r_(i,l) that match both the published encryption and the above equation, it should be excluded from the election and the key generation process should be restarted with an alternate trustee.
 If, however, the published P_i (l) and R_(i,l) satisfy both the published encryption and the equation above, the receiving trustee T_l should be excluded from the election and the key generation process should be restarted with an alternate trustee.
 Once the election parameters have been produced and confirmed, all of the public commitments K_(i,j) are hashed together with the base hash Q to form an extended base hash Q ̅ that will form the basis of subsequent hash computations.
 The hash function SHA-256 will be used here and for all hash computations for the remainder of this document.

 ## Ballot Encryption
-A message M can be encrypted using the ElGamal public key K by selecting a random value R such that 0≤R<q and forming the pair (g^R  mod p,M⋅K^R  mod p).
+A message ${M}$ can be encrypted using the ElGamal public key ${K}$ by selecting a random value ${R}$ such that ${0\leq R \leq q}$ and forming the pair (g^R  mod p,M⋅K^R  mod p).
 An ElectionGuard ballot is comprised entirely of encryptions of one (indicating selection made) and zero (indicating selection not made).
 To enable homomorphic addition (for tallying), these values are exponentiated during encryption.
 Specifically, to encrypt a ballot entry, a random value R is selected such that 0≤R<q, and the following computation is performed.
 - Zero (not selected) is encrypted as (g^R  mod p,K^R  mod p).
 - One (selected) is encrypted as (g^R  mod p,g⋅K^R  mod p).